A higher-order singular value decomposition tensor emulator for spatio-temporal simulators: Examples

-Note that since $(x,y)$ and (period, amplitude) are considered jointly, we end up with only three $U$ matrices, $U_1, U_2,U_3$, where $U_1$ corresponds to $(x,y)$, $U_2$ corresponds to $t$, and $U_3$ corresponds to (period, amplitude).
-Additionally, we used the truncated HOSVD from \textit{rTensor} with rank 50 for the first and third indices, and a full rank tensor for the second (time) index.
-Time is full rank because there are only $s$ time points, compared to $s^2$ for the spatial and parameter components, so dimension reduction is more critical in terms of computational savings for the spatial and parameter components in comparison to the temporal component.
-In all cases, the Frobenius norm of the residual (as returned by \texttt{fnorm\_resid}) is less than $10^{-7}$ m, indicating that a choice of rank 50 is sufficient to closely approximate the original tensor with a truncated HOSVD; moreover, a reduced-rank HOSVD yields a more computational efficient procedure than using the full rank.
+Note that since $(x,y)$ and (period, amplitude) are considered jointly, we end up with only three $\boldsymbol{U}$ matrices, $\boldsymbol{U}_1, \boldsymbol{U}_2,\boldsymbol{U}_3$, where $\boldsymbol{U}_1$ corresponds to $(x,y)$, $\boldsymbol{U}_2$ corresponds to $t$, and $\boldsymbol{U}_3$ corresponds to (period, amplitude).
+Additionally, we used the truncated HOSVD from \textit{rTensor} and the rank selection procedure detailed in Section 3.4.
+The supplementary figures show the scree plots used for determining ranks, and the proportion of variance explained by the low rank approximation is .99.